 7. Contact the Social Security Administration

 In most instances, the Social Security Administration (SSA) will issue you a replacement card, but they may give you a new Social Security number in some circumstances.
 The easiest way to request a replacement card is to use your personal my Social Security account, a private online service you can use to conduct business with the SSA.
-If you can’t use the my Social Security account, try to fill out as much information as you can online and complete the process in a local Social Security office.
+Or, you can complete the process in a local Social Security office.

 Remember to bring all documentation with you, and be sure the documents are originals or copies certified by the agency that provided them.
-The SSA cannot accept photocopies or notarized copies of documents.
 You may need documents such as proof of citizenship, a U.S. driver's license, a government-issued ID, or a passport when obtaining your replacement card.
-If you don’t have access to those documents, SSA offices may accept an employee or school identification card, a health insurance card, or a military ID.
+SSA offices may accept an employee or school identification card, a health insurance card, or a military ID.

 Replacement Social Security cards usually take seven to 10 business days once all paperwork has been submitted.